Questions about Esbriet

 You should always take Esbriet with food.
 Doing so may help reduce certain side effects including dizziness or nausea.
 Taking Esbriet with food decreases how quickly Esbriet is absorbed.
 It also decreases the drug level of Esbriet in the blood.

 There is no way to know when your IPF will begin to get worse.
 IPF is progressive, irreversible, and unpredictable, so it is important to talk to your doctor about IPF treatment today.
 There is no way to undo the damage caused by IPF.
-However, Esbriet may help slow disease progression.
+However, Esbriet may help preserve more lung function by slowing disease progression.
 Talk to your doctor about Esbriet.

 Some people may have serious side effects when taking Esbriet, including liver problems, sensitivity to sunlight (including sunlamps) or stomach problems.